ahsifer/goxdp/README.md

 # GoXDP Master Service

-As the number of goxdp instances increases, The effort needed and complexity to manage them increases.
-Therefore, We introduce the Master-Slave communication where a single node acts as a master and multiple goxdp slaves are connected to it.
-Furthermore, all the block and unblock operations will be managed from a single master node.
+As the number of goxdp instances increases, The effort needed and the complexity to manage these instances increases.
+Therefore, The GoXDP Master-Slave configuration can be effectively used to ease the propagation process of newly blocked/allowed subnets and IP addresses to all slave nodes.
 The following diagram describes the cluster setup. <br>
 ![master-slave](master-slave.png){width=70%}

 # GoXDP Client